 The town people would have originally walked up through Causeway head for their water but these days expect to find a selection of small independent shops climbing up through this pedestrian precinct.

 Look out for Mounts Bay Trading a labyrinth of Cookware, eastern artifacts, craft goods and clothes from the “labels” on the left and contemporary Lighthouse Gallery further up the hill.

 Look out for the brown signs for “Penlee house” this will bring you to Morrab Road, where the broad road and fine old houses speak of another era and on the right hand side you will find Penlee House, set in an elegant garden, with a permanent display of Penzance and Newlyn School artists plus carefully chosen ever-changing exhibitions.

 Walk down to the bottom to explore the peaceful lushness of Morrab Gardens a sub tropical oasis set between town and sea.

 Penzance Harbours and Promenade

-The first tidal harbour conceals the deeper, working harbours beyond so cross the Ross Bridge and explore the Albert Pier and lighthouse.
+The first tidal harbour conceals the deeper, working harbours beyond.
+So do cross the Ross Bridge and explore the Albert Pier and lighthouse.

-Walk on beyond the harbour to Penzance Promenade stretching out towards Newlyn and still redolent of the era of fashionable sea side holidays, complete with Art Deco Lido – the salt water Jubilee Pool
+Beyond the harbour the Penzance Promenade stretches towards Newlyn, still redolent of the era of fashionable sea side holidays.
+Look out for the Art Deco Lido – Jubilee Pool.

-I hope you’ve enjoyed a taste of exploring old Penzance – just get away from the tourist routs and you will find fine Georgian Squares from the Penzance’s heyday when Tin Mining boomed and she was a major Stannary Town; scratch a little deeper and the smugglers and pirates fade into the shadows of her streets and the silky depths of the sea lapping her harbours.
+I hope you’ve enjoyed a taste of exploring old Penzance – just get away from the tourist routes and you will find fine Georgian Squares relics of Penzance’s heyday when Tin Mining boomed and she was a major Stannary Town; scratch a little deeper and the smugglers and pirates fade into the shadows of her streets and the silky depths of the sea lapping her harbours.